Jefferson County Public Schools (Kentucky): Recent superintendents

 Donna Hargens was hired as superintendent in July 2011.
 Hargens was previously the chief academic officer for the Wake County Public Schools in North Carolina.
 Hargens resigned effective July 1, 2017, in an agreement with the Jefferson County Board of Education.
 Hargens was the second female superintendent for public schools in Louisville.
 The first was Rosa Anna Phillips Stonestreet, who served in this post from 1898 to 1910, when the structure for governance was changed with no more elections for the post.

 Previously, Sheldon Berman was hired in 2007.
 Upon his termination, he accepted a position as superintendent of the Eugene (Oregon) School District.
 Before Berman, Dr. Stephen Daeschner had been superintendent since 1993.
 When his contract was not renewed by the board of education, he accepted a superintendent position in Naperville, Illinois.

-The current superintendent is Dr. Marty Pollio, who is the former principal at Doss and Jeffersontown high schools.
-Pollio was named acting superintendent in July 2017 when Hargens resigned amidst a great deal of public pressure.
-In February 2018, Pollio was offered a four-year contract and was able to drop acting from the title.
+The current superintendent is Dr. Brian Yearwood, who was former superintendent at Columbia Public Schools in Missouri.
+Yearwood was named acting superintendent in July 2025 when Polio resigned after 8 years of work.

 COVID-19

 When a Louisville man sought to attend a public Jefferson County Board of Education (JCBE) board meeting at a Jefferson County Public Schools (JCPS) building during the COVID-19 pandemic in Kentucky in August 2022, officers asked him to put on a mask, and the man refused.
 Alternatively, the man was offered a face shield, or a COVID-19 test, or the opportunity to request a waiver, all of which the man also refused; accordingly, he was not granted entry into the building.
-Kentucky Attorney General Daniel Cameron claimed the district had violated Kentucky's "Open Meetings Act."
+Kentucky Attorney General Daniel Cameron claimed the district had violated Kentucky's Open Meetings Act.
 JCBE argues that at the time, masks were required to enter the building, not the meeting itself, as part of the board's July 2022 Health Guidance Plan, which requires that when community spread of COVID-19 is ranked "high" in Jefferson County (which it was at the time), masks must be worn to enter JCPS property.
-The man had previously filed unsuccessful claims against the Board alleged that among other things it had violated the Nuremberg Code by "participating in human experimentation, and "sexually exploited minors."
+The man had previously filed unsuccessful claims against the Board alleged that among other things it had "violated Nuremberg code by 'participating in human experimentation and "sexually exploited minors".
 In January 2023 the board appealed Cameron's decision in Jefferson County Circuit Court.